Rahmenordnung/project-3m-database/README.md

 In heroku app settings set the config vars to add __DATABASE_URI__, __IP__ and __PORT__.
 It is very important in the case of using an external database to configure the database Url or in my case database Uri.

 ## <a name="Demo"></a>Demo

 A demo of this web application is available [here](https://bely-convent.herokuapp.com/get_tasks).

 ************
+## <a name="Mockups"></a>Mockups

+All thw mockups for the project are in this link [here](/Mockups/project 3m mockups)

+I have also created a data base mockup for the better understanding of the project [database](/Mockups/project 3m mockups/database mpckup/belly convent_database.png)

 ## <a name="Media"></a>Media ##

 The images used in the web page were taken from different sites.
 All the locations from where the images were taken from are  recopilated in this [file](https://github.com/Rahmenordnung/project-3m-database/blob/master/image_roots_file.md)

 **********

+## <a name="Content"></a>Content ##

+The content for recipes was taken from the a cooking program that I am watchin in the German television called "Beat the Cook" (literraly translation) and also from recipes took from the restaurants menus that I have been looking when walking over Dublin streets.

 ### <a name="Challenges"></a>Challenges ##